SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 <h3>Acceleration vs. Extrusion rate smoothing</h3>
-A printer's motion system does not exactly follow the speed changes seen in the gcode preview screen of Orca slicer.
+A printer's motion system does not exactly follow the speed changes seen in the gcode preview screen of Curvetta slicer.

 When a speed change is requested, the firmware look ahead planner calculates the slow down needed to achieve the target speed.
 The rate of slowdown is limited by the move's acceleration value.